440g(3 ½ cups) plain flourplus more for dusting and rolling

 Gradually add all the flour, stirring it in with a wooden spoon.

-Use your hands to mix the last of the flour into the dough, adding as much as required to create a pliable, non sticky, dough.
+Use your hands to mix the last of the flour into the dough, adding as much as required to create a pliable, non sticky, dough the consistency of Play Doh.

 You can now use the dough straight away or chill it and use later.
-Cut the dough into thirds, keeping any unused dough covered so that it doesn't dry out.
+Divide the dough into chunks, keeping any unused dough covered so that it doesn't dry out.

 Roll out the dough.
-Line your worktop with a piece of greaseproof paper, dust with a little flour and roll out to a thickness of ⅛ inch .
+Line your worktop with a piece of greaseproof paper, dust with a little flour and roll out to a thickness of ⅛ inch.
+A rolling pin with spacing rings is very useful here.

 Cut out the cookie shapes using your favourite cutters.
 Carefully lift the cookies and arrange on your prepared cookie sheet, spaced slightly apart.
 Reroll any leftover dough to cut out more shapes.

-Bake in the preheated oven for 12 minutes until the cookies just start to colour a little at the edges.
+Bake in the preheated oven for 12-14 minutes until the cookies just start to colour a little at the edges.
 You will need to bake your cookies in batches.
+Smaller cookies will need between 8-10 minutes.

 Put the egg whites and cream of tartar in the bowl of your stand mixer.
 Start whisking on low speed until frothy.